martafillol/martafillol/README.md

 Today, I'm on a mission to **bridge the gap between marketing and data science**, learning how to build efficient data pipelines, automate workflows, and extract meaningful insights.

 ---

+## 💡 Background

+- 🏆 **AdTech & Digital Marketing:** Experience working with **DSPs (DV360, Amazon, Xandr)** and analyzing **programmatic campaigns**
+- 📊 **Data Analytics:** Transitioning into the data space through a **Data Science Bootcamp** and personal projects
+- 🔍 **Problem-Solving & Automation:** Passionate about streamlining workflows and **turning raw data into action**

+---

+## 👩🏻‍💻 Looking for

+- Opportunities to work in Data Science & Analytics, ideally within the AdTech/Marketing ecosystem
+- A place where I can grow as a professional while making an impact on business growth (Startups, Product development, Expansion)
+- I value growth, flexibility, open mindset and international collaborative environment

 ## 🌱 Next on my learning roadmap...